zacharcc/Klipper/README.md

-A selection of some Klipper macros from my project.
+A selection of some Klipper macros from my project. (some older codes to update, but functional)

 - <b>mainsail_custom.cfg:</b><br>